 Shayna Plaut | Contributing Editor for Human Rights

 Shayna Plaut is obsessed with how people represent themselves – especially people who do not fit in well with the traditional “nation-state” model.
 She has the unshakable (at times idealistic) belief that realities can be challenged and power changed by the pen, the brush and the lens.
-Shayna has designed and taught courses on human rights and human rights reporting to journalists and future producers of culture in the United States and Chicago since 2004.
-Among other things, Shayna Plaut is a doctoral candidate at the University of British Columbia; her area of focus is on the intersections of journalism, human rights and social change with people who identify with being transnational.
+Shayna has designed and taught courses on human rights and human rights reporting to journalists and future producers of culture in the United States and Canada since 2004.
+Among other things, Shayna Plaut is a graduating doctoral candidate at the University of British Columbia; her area of focus is on the intersections of journalism, human rights and social change with people who identify with being transnational.
 Her academic work focuses on how Romani (Gypsy) and Saami (the Indigenous peoples in the Nordic Arctic) journalists teach their own how to be journalists – and what we can learn as we try and develop better reporting on human rights.
-Since 2000, Shayna served in a variety of volunteer leadership positions with Amnesty International and Amnesty USA including the Human Rights Education Coordinator for the Midwest Region of Amnesty International USA.
+Since 2000, Shayna served in a variety of leadership positions with Amnesty International and Amnesty USA including the Human Rights Education Coordinator for the Midwest Region of Amnesty International USA.
 She received her MA from the University of Chicago and her BA from Antioch College.
 Shayna has two cats and refuses to color within the lines.

 Jaime Grant | Contributing Editor for Genders and Sexualities

 Jaime Grant currently the senior advisor for the Arcus Center for Social Justice Leadership, having served for three years as its founding Executive Director.
 She is also founder of the Global Transgender Research and Advocacy Project, which aims to develop leadership and original research projects by and for transgender advocates around the world.
 Dr. Grant established the Kalamazoo College Global Prize Competition, a biannual event that showcases and rewards hundreds of cutting edge social justice leadership projects.
 Prior to coming to Kalamazoo, she worked for more than 20 years with a variety of national and international organizations focused on social justice and human rights for women, youth, and the LGBT community, as well as survivors of sexual and domestic assault, and people living with mental illness.
 From 2007-2010, Jaime served as director of the Policy Institute at the National Gay and Lesbian Task Force, the nation’s premiere LGBT think tank located in Washington, D.C.
 Before that, she was Program Director for Leadership for a Changing World (LCW) at The Advocacy Institute, also in Washington.
-LCW was a Ford Foundation signature program that recognized leaders across the U.S. who effectively tackled tough social justice issues.
+LCW was a Ford Foundation signature program that recognized leaders across the U.S. who effectively tackled tough social justice issues

 Dara Cooper | Contributing Editor for Environment, Food, and Sustainability